Skip to Main Content

 • Click the ‘Connect’ button.
 You will be prompted to login to GitHub.

-• Once logged in the next page asks you to click on the ‘Authorize application’ button which allows your Federation.figshare account to connect to your GitHub account.
+• Once logged in, the next page asks you to click on the ‘Authorize application’ button which allows your Federation.figshare account to connect to your GitHub account.
 This will take you back to Federation.figshare and display your GitHub repositories.

 • To import, select the repositories then click ‘Import selected repos.’
 You will then have the option of adding further information or closing the item.

-Federation.figshare offers two types of embargo.
+Federation.figshare offers two types of embargo:

-Regardless of which method you choose, the published item will clearly state that an embargo currently applies, and provide the date the embargo ends.
+Regardless of which method you choose, the published item will clearly state that an embargo currently applies and provide the date the embargo ends.

 For more information on embargoes watch the video titled 'Embargos explained'.

-When you login to Federation.figshare, for the first time, complete My Profile and link your ORCID.
-Login to ORCID and activate the DataCite link.
 This will allow your records for datasets and NTROs to be added automatically to your ORCID record.

-For a real life example Dr Matthew Hall from the School of Biological Sciences published to Monash University figshare.
+As an example, Dr Matthew Hall from the School of Biological Sciences published to Monash University figshare.
 This is his record (https://doi.org/10.4225/03/582504e73c7a0).
 When you click in the References link at the bottom of the description you’ll be taken to his article in BMC Evolutionary Biology.
 From there when you click on the Monash University figshare link in the section called “Availability of data and materials” you’ll be taken back to the item showing the bidirectional link.

 To give feedback, please email libinfo@federation.edu.au